michaelmwu/moocorn/README.md

 -   **Personalized Popcorn Flavors**: Get a unique popcorn flavor based on your name, mood, and a picture.
 -   **Image Analysis**: Uses OpenCV to analyze the image for color, brightness, and other features.
--   **LLM Integration**: Connects to LocalAI, OpenAI, or OpenRouter to generate creative flavor suggestions.
+-   **LLM Integration**: Connects to a local LLM server using Ollama or LocalAI, or to remote services like OpenAI or OpenRouter.
 -   **Desktop & Web**: Can be run as a desktop application or a web application.

 ## Architecture